Colds and the flu - what to ask your doctor - adult

 - Runny nose

 The flu is an infection of the nose, throat, and lungs caused by the influenza virus.

 Many flu symptoms are similar to those of a common cold.
 Flu symptoms most often include fever, muscle aches, and fatigue.
 Symptoms can also include vomiting and diarrhea.
 Many of these symptoms are the same as for COVID-19.

 Below are some questions you may want to ask your health care provider to help you take care of your cold or flu.

 What are the symptoms of a cold?
 What are the symptoms of the flu?
+What are the symptoms of the COVID-19?
 How can I tell them apart?